 Bottom line, would we do it again… No!
 Although the K&N CAI works well enough, the lack of air control and the filters desire to jump off the intake tube led us to remove this K&N CAI.

-All CAIs trade some filtration capability for more air flow and the oil sprayed onto this type of filter has been blamed for muck on the MAF (mass airflow) sensor.
+All high flow air filters trade some filtration capability for more air flow.
+They try to solve it with oil spray or other dust attraction.
+The oil sprayed onto this type of filter has been blamed for muck on the MAF (mass airflow) sensor so use it sparingly according to directions.
 For now we will go back to the original stock configuration.
+For us the additional horse power claim from added air flow was not worth the trade off of filtration and added headaches.